Supreme Court strikes down polling place dress codes

 Breaking News Emails

-WASHINGTON — In a 7-2 decision, the U.S. Supreme Court struck down Minnesota's century-old restriction on what people can wear to the polling place on Election Day, handing a victory Thursday to challengers who said the law was too broad and difficult to enforce.
+WASHINGTON — In a 7-2 decision, the U.S. Supreme Court on Thursday struck down Minnesota's century-old restriction on what people can wear to the polling place on Election Day, handing a victory to challengers who said the law was too broad and difficult to enforce.

 The ruling casts a cloud over similar voting-day laws in nine other states.